seL4/microkit/docs/manual.md

 The [Board Support Packages](#bsps) chapter describes each of the board support packages included in the SDK.

-The [Rationale](#rationale) chapter documents the rationale for some of the key design choices of in Microkit.
+The [Rationale](#rationale) chapter documents the rationale for some of the key design choices of Microkit.

 The [Internals](#internals) chapter documents some of the internal details for how Microkit works.